Frequently Asked Questions

 What are your hours?

-The gates open at 9:30 am.
-Trips run continuously as needed between 10:00 am and 3:00 pm, seven days per week.
-You may stay on the water as long as you like provided you must return to the outpost by 7:00 pm.
-The gates close at 7:30 pm.
+At our South location gates open at 9:30 am.
+Trips run continuously between 10:00 am and 3:00 pm, seven days a week.
+(Reservations are required).
+You may stay on the water as long as you like provided you must return to the outpost by 7:00 pm- gates close at 7:30 pm

 What do I get for the price?